GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/macros.rst

 AstVisitor
 ----------

-``AstVisitor`` implements the visitor pattern for the daScript expression tree.
+``AstVisitor`` implements the visitor pattern for the Daslang expression tree.
 It contains a callback for every single expression in prefix and postfix form, as well as some additional callbacks::

     class AstVisitor